-- 9.3.7.1.
-The decision making process will be facilitated through Council systems and structures such as Council meetings, the budget process, the Special Events Committee and the following City of Cape Town system of delegations. - 9.3.7.2.
-Authorisation to provide event support must be obtained in the processes outlined in 9.3.7.3
+- 10.3.7.1.
+The decision making process will be facilitated through Council systems and structures such as Council meetings, the budget process, the Special Events Committee and the following Council Delegation 13(1) of Part 1 of the System of Delegations. - 10.3.7.2.
+Authorisation to provide event support must be obtained in the processes outlined in 10.3.7.3 and 10.3.7.4.

-Type of event Mechanism 9.3.7.3.
-Annual events The City will develop a list of events that it wishes to support annually.
+10.3.7.3.
+TYPE OF EVENT Annual Events MECHANISM The City will develop a list of events that it wishes to support annually.
 These events will form part of the budget process.
-9.3.7.4. app Event support lications All event support requests received through the event support application system will be considered by the Special Events Committee.
-Decision-making within their delegations or recommendations for support will be made to Council.
+10.3.7.4 Event support applications All event support requests received through the event support application system will be considered by the Special Events Committee.
+Decision-making within their delegations or recommendations for support will be made to the Executive Mayor or Council as per the delegations.

-9.3.8.
-Decision making process for event support without a financial transfer
+10.3.8 Decision Making Process for Event Support without a Financial Transfer

-9.3.8.1.
-The City of Cape Town regularly receives requests for support that do not have financial implications, for example:
+10.3.8.1 The City regularly receives requests for support that do not have financial implications, for example:

-Type of event 9.3.8.2.
-Letters of support for booklets and publications Mechanism Requests for letters of support for publications must be sent to the Office of the Executive Mayor.
-Only letters signed by the Executive Mayor will be considered official.
-9.3.8.3. repr Appearances or resentation at events Requests for appearances or representation at events should be sent to the office of the Executive Mayor.
-Event permit cess An application for an event permit, must be submitted to the Events Department.
-9.3.8.5. assi Event logistics stance Event organisers, e.g. National Departments request that the City of Cape Town events department staff assist them with local logistics and planning for events.
+TYPE OF REQUEST MECHANISM Α. Letters of support for booklets and publications Requests for letters of support for publications must be sent to the Office of the Executive Mayor.
+Only letters signed by the Executive Mayor will be considered official. В. Appearances or representation at events Requests for appearances or representation at events should be sent to the office of the Executive Mayor.
+C. Event permit An application for an event permit, must be submitted to the Events Department.
+Applications are facilitated through the Event Permit office.
+The City creates an enabling environment for events by creating a coordination function which enables event organisers to interact with all required City services.

+D. Event logistics Event organisers, e.g. National Departments request that the City's Events Department staff to assist them with local logistics and planning for events.